-Program Integrity Staff shall report the name(s) of the sanctioned certificant and the violation(s) of the Code of Ethics.
-Such information may be posted on the NCCCO website, and in any other appropriate locations as reasonably determined by NCCCO, consistent with NCCCO’s Information Release Policy.
+Program Integrity Staff may report the name(s) of the sanctioned certificant and the violation(s) of the Code of Ethics.
+Such information may be posted on the CCO website, and in any other appropriate locations as reasonably determined by CCO, consistent with CCO’s Information Release Policy.

-Upon request, Program Integrity Staff may provide such report to any interested person or public agency deemed necessary to protect the public, consistent with NCCCO’s Information Release Policy.
+Upon request, and in accordance with CCO’s Information Release Policy, Program Integrity Staff may provide such report to any interested person or public agency deemed necessary to protect the public.

 Close of Appeal

-Once a final decision has been made concerning an appeal, the matter shall be closed and the relevant files shall be retained for a reasonable period of time by NCCCO Program Integrity Staff.
+Once a final decision has been made concerning an appeal, the matter shall be closed and the relevant files shall be retained for a reasonable period of time by CCO Program Integrity Staff.

-Members of the Appeals Panel, and others in contact with materials related to the investigation, shall destroy or return all information received during the investigation to NCCCO Program Integrity Staff.
+Members of the Appeals Panel, and others in contact with materials related to the investigation, will destroy or return all information received during the investigation to CCO Program Integrity Staff.